loghinalexandru/k8s-presentation/k8s.md

 - Interacts with kubernetes
 - Provides a ".Values" variable
 - Hub for sharing charts [artifacthub.io](https://artifacthub.io/)
-- CLI tool nothing more nothing less
+- CLI tool, nothing more nothing less

 ---
 ### More Details